Solaris Bus & Coach: Production facilities

 The production of Solaris vehicles is handled in four production facilities situated in the vicinity of Poznań and in the city itself.
 The headquarters is located in Bolechowo-Osiedle.
 That is also where the final stage of production takes place.
 Furthermore, Solaris operates two plants in Środa Wielkopolska and one in Poznań.
 According to company plans, within the framework of the joint-venture of Solaris and Stadler Rail, as of 2019 the final assembly of Solaris Tramino trams is to be executed in the Stadler Polska plants located in Siedlce.
 In 2017 Solaris launched yet another plant – the Solaris Logistics Center – located in Jasin near Poznań.
 The new distribution centre and spare part warehouse was to streamline the order implementation process and raising the level of after-sales customer care.

 Bolechowo-Osiedle

 The factory in Bolechowo-Osiedle is the biggest production facility of Solaris.
 That is where the final stage of bus production takes place.
-Opened in 1996, is the oldest factory of Solaris, created for the execution of an order for buses for MPK Poznań.
+Opened in 1996, it is Solaris' oldest factory, created for the execution of an order for buses for MPK Poznań.
 In 2014 the company started expanding the factory, adding additional production and office space.
 The following extension of that facility began in 2018.
 Annual output amounts to 1300–1400 vehicles, meaning that every day 5 to 8 new buses roll off the assembly line in Bolechowo.
-The average production time for one city bus is approx. 20 working days.
+The average production time for one city bus is approximately 20 working days.
 Offices are located next to the production hall, constituting the headquarters of Solaris Bus & Coach.
 Since 2016, it is possible to sneak a peek at the interior of the factory and the office building in Bolechowo using Google Street View.